from2001/dify-voicevox-tts-yaml-generation/README.md

+# Notice

+This is not working with Dify 1.0.x
+I am developing Dify plugin version of the feature.

 # What is this script?

 The script installs [dify-voicevox-tts](https://github.com/uezo/dify-voicevox-tts) into Dify with the list of voice models supported by Voicevox or AivisSpeech API.